phundal-twilio/twilio-arduino/README.md

 ## IDE Setup for MacOS

-Instructions on setting up the Arduino environemnt for use with the LilyGO-T-SIM7000G
+Instructions on setting up the Arduino environment for use with the LilyGO-T-SIM7000G

 > Tested configuration:  MacBook Pro (16inch, 2019), MacOS Monterey 12.5.1